tomstafford/Ideological_Turing_Test_ITT/README.md

 ## Analysis

-After the ITT and Baseline Conditions were created, means were calculated, assumptions were checked, Likert answers were converted to 1-7 scales, and smaller dataframes created ready for analysis.
+After the ITT and Baseline Conditions were created, Likert answers were converted to 1-7 scales and wide/long dataframes created ready for each analysis as relevant.

-Analyses of the Likert Scale ratings were conducted using ordinal logistic models using Richard McElreath's Rethinking package (2018)
+Analyses of the Likert Scale ratings were conducted using multi-level ordinal logistic models using Richard McElreath's Rethinking package (2018).